kllychung/lunchTray/README.md

 Getting Started
 ---------------

-1. Download the starter code
+1. Download the starter code :heavy_check_mark:
-2. Open the project in Android Studio
+2. Open the project in Android Studio :heavy_check_mark:
-3. Complete the project in accordance with the app requirements
+3. Complete the project in accordance with the app requirements :heavy_check_mark:

 Tips
 ----